Power quality at home

 A number of factors can cause power disturbances, including lightning strikes, a short-circuit in your home wiring or power system outages.
 Poor grounding and improper wiring also can contribute to home power quality problems.
 These disturbances can cause voltage surges and spikes that can be harmful to your sensitive electrical equipment/appliances.

 Although recently gaining in popularity, a tankless water heater can cause fluctuations that can damage other electrical appliances.
-Read more about this on the tankless water heaters page.

 To keep power disturbances from affecting your household electronics, preventive measures are your first line of defense.
 Following are some steps you can take and guidelines to follow at home.
 An electrician may be required in some cases.